smkent/monoscad/README.md

 Models in this repository depend on various [third-party libraries][openscad-libraries].

-Libraries can be initialized by one of:
+Libraries can be installed by one of:

 1. Initializing the included `libraries` submodule, by running:
    `git submodule update --init --recursive`